 City of York Council are leading on this project, in partnership with Network Rail.
 Funding for this upgrade may be made available from a number of sources including:

 • Department for Transport’s Cycle City Ambition Grant as part of the CityConnect programme

 All funding is subject to approval.

-Public consultation on the proposal starts on Monday 10th July and closes on Friday 28th July.
-Consultation is being led by City of York Council, in partnership with the West Yorkshire Combined Authority.
-Members of the public are invited to inspect plans and discuss this proposal with the Project Manager at two events in York Station foyer on;
+Public consultation on the proposal opened on Monday 10th July and closed on Friday 28th July.
+Consultation was led by City of York Council, in partnership with the West Yorkshire Combined Authority.
+Members of the public were invited to inspect plans and discuss this proposal with the Project Manager at two events in York Station foyer on;

 - Wednesday 12th July between 1pm and 6pm,